thewtex/ngff-zarr-1/docs/hcs.md

 from ngff_zarr import NgffImage, to_multiscales
 from ngff_zarr.hcs import HCSPlate, to_hcs_zarr
 from ngff_zarr.v04.zarr_metadata import *

+# IMPORTANT: Define version once - all plate and well operations must use the same version
+ome_zarr_version = "0.4"

 # Create plate layout for a 96-well plate (subset)
 columns = [PlateColumn(name=str(i)) for i in range(1, 13)]  # 12 columns